 Travel to Espumilla Beach, a popular location for viewing marine iguanas and Sally Lightfoot Crabs.
 Grab a snorkel and view octopi, moray eel, and sharks in the water.

 From Espumilla, set sail for Egas Port and view Galapagos Hawks and Quick-footed Galapagos Lava Lizards.
 Take a trail across the coastline and view tidal pools and grottos, which are home to Galapagos Fur Sea Lions.
 Snorkel in the clear warm pools or relax on the beach.

 North Seymour - Baltra

-Sail for North Seymour Island to view Galapagos Sea Lions, Blue-footed Boobies and Magnificent Frigatebirds.
-Characterized by its arid vegetation zone, North Seymore is unique in landscape and feel.
+Sail for North Seymour Island to view Galapagos sea lions, blue-footed boobies, and magnificent frigatebirds.
+Characterized by its arid vegetation zone, North Seymour is unique in landscape and feel.

 Transfer to the airport and connect back to the mainland.

 All itineraries are subject to change due to weather or changes by the National Park Service or yacht operator.